SecurityTokenStandard/EIP-Spec/Issue.md

 Security tokens differ materially from other token use-cases, with more complex interactions between off-chain and on-chain actors, and considerable regulatory scrutiny.

-Security tokens should be able to represent any asset class, issued and managed across any jurisdiction, with the associated regulatory restrictions.
+Security tokens should be able to represent any asset class, be issued and managed across any jurisdiction, and comply with the associated regulatory restrictions.

 ## Requirements